fabpot-graveyard/dependency-injection/doc/B-YAML-Format.markdown

 ### Format

-The YAML files cannot be validated as the XML ones.
-So, you need to be careful when writing one.
+The YAML files cannot be validated like the XML ones.
+So, you need to be careful when writing them.

 The YAML file can define three main entries: